CogPic/CogPic_Baseline/README.md

 ### Module 4: ML Fusion & Interpretability
 This module contains 2 scripts to address the crucial issues of model credibility and interpretability in clinical medical scenarios.
-* Interpretability_ML_Fusion.py: Merges the three handcrafted feature tables (Text, Audio, Video) to evaluate traditional classifiers.
+* Interpretability_ML_Fusion.py: This script serves as the core machine learning baseline evaluation pipeline.
+It systematically evaluates the predictive performance of traditional classifiers using handcrafted unimodal features (Text, Audio, Video) and their multimodal early fusion (T+A+V).
 * For_SHAP_plot.py: Automatically selects the optimal tree-based model and utilizes SHAP to calculate the global importance of features.

 ---